appsmithorg/appsmith-docs/how-to-guides/how-to-use-redis-as-a-data-source-on-apppsmith.md

 ### Create keys

-Lets create some keys in your Redis Database ...
+Lets create some keys in your Redis Database.

 1. After you have added your Datasource, click on **New Query +**.